nrs32/cs262/README.md

-# cs262
+# Software Engineering
-Android Studio projects and screenshot of working application
+Android Studio projects and screenshots of working applications.